Skip links

 Chicken Stir-Fry is one of those meals I return to when I want dinner to come together without much thinking, and it has proven steady in my kitchen over the years.
 Chef Thomas keeps recipes like this close because they work with normal ingredients and real schedules, not perfect conditions.

-When I am planning the week, I often look through the main dishes section here Main Dishes Collection for the same kind of dependable meals.
-This one simply does its job and feeds people well.
+When I am planning the week, I often look for the same kind of dependable meals, like my Dill Pickle Parmesan Chicken.
+This stir-fry simply does its job and feeds people well, fitting into the rhythm of a busy home without any extra fuss.

 Categories: